bgachara/bgachara.github.io/posts/rust_ref.md

 ### Option

-- is a two variant enum with generic types on at least one of the variants
-- The Option<T> is an enum with two variants Some(T) and None
+- This is a two variant enum with generic types on at least one of the variants.
+The Option<T> is an enum with two variants Some(T) and None.

 ```rust